AlessandroMinali/dks2-saveswap/README.md

 Dark Souls 2 Save Swap
 =========

-A small script to make save swapping much easier on players farming or doing tough challenge runs.
+A small script to make save swapping much easier on players farming or doing tough challenge runs using hotkeys.

 Installation
 --------------